-The Speaking examination takes place between 1 March and 30 April for the June examination.
+The Speaking examination takes place before the main examination series as notified on the timetable.
 Each Centre decides on a convenient period within these dates for its Speaking examinations.

-It is important that dates given for the completion of the Speaking examination and the despatch of recordings and mark sheets to Cambridge (see paragraph 6) are adhered to in order to allow sufficient time for moderation.
+It is important that dates given for the completion of the Speaking examination and the despatch of recordings and mark sheets to Cambridge are adhered to in order to allow sufficient time for moderation.